abew16/TF/README.md

     # print (df_400_pvyt.anova1way('Income_Value','Education'))

 ###Conclusion:
-What overall findings through your research did you come across and what conclusions do you have.
-Post numbers and image here too for reference.

 According to the hypotehsis test, only a doctorate and a professional degree increase one's chance of having an income above 50K over 50%.

-Code Issues:
-An example of the code issues I came across..

-There were also issues running the module Pyvttbl, which is used to create the ANOVA table.
-The code is still in the program commented out for the future.

-     import pyvttble
-        # df_400_pvyt = pt.DataFrame(df_400)
-    # print (df_400_pvyt.anova1way('Income_Value','Education'))

-###Conclusion:
-According to the hypothesis test, only a doctorate and a professional degree increase one's chance of having an income above 50K over 50%.